A step-by-step guide to completing applications for financial aid.

 If you are a U.S. citizen, permanent resident alien, or eligible noncitizen, apply for need-based aid and federal student loans using the Free Application for Federal Student Aid (the “FAFSA”).
 Plan to file once a year, for each academic year you hope to receive aid.
 For students only interested in scholarships, please visit our scholarships page.

 You — and your parent if you are under 24 years old — will first need to obtain a, FSAID: click here.

 Using your Federal Student Aid ID, complete the FAFSA tied to the academic year for which you are seeking aid.
-(For example, use the 2019-2020 FAFSA if you are seeking aid for the academic year that begins in August 2019.)
-The 2019-2020 FAFSA is available, and you will need to use 2017 tax year information to complete it.
+(For example, use the 2021-2022 FAFSA if you are seeking aid for the academic year that begins in August 2021.)
+The 2021-2022 FAFSA is available beginning October 1, 2020 and you will need to use 2019 tax year information to complete it.
 Click here to get started on the FAFSA.